 Why is Red Light Therapy “Light”?

 Light is a form of energy.
-Our cells are able to absorb this energy.
-When the body’s cells receive the right kind of light, it starts a healthy chain reaction.
+Our bodies have photoreceptor cells that are able to absorb this energy.
+When the body’s cells receive the right kind of light in the right amount, the body kicks off an energy-production chain reaction.

 Does Red Light Therapy Use Laser Light?